pallavinishanth/JustJava/README.md

-Just Java is Coffee ordering App.
+Just Java is a simple Coffee ordering App.
 Allows user to select the order and once the order is submitted will get confirmation Email.